ZhangWS/mpsa2015/README.md

 ##Directory Guide:
 1. mpsa2015undirected.nlogo : Code for the paper.
 Use NetLogo 5.2.0.
-2. simulationrun1/: repository containing data from ~15000 iterations at various settings of the model (small world and scale-free network types only).Run 1 contains a codebook, full data cleaning and some (but disorganized) analysis code.
+2. simulationrun1/: repository containing data from ~15000 iterations at various settings of the model (small world and scale-free network types only).
+Run 1 contains a codebook, full data cleaning and some (but disorganized) analysis code.
 3. simulationrun2/: repository containing data from run 2.
-Raw data only, no cleaning or analysis procedures as of yet, mostly due to the fact that there are more settings reported per run.
-You can try to clean the data by hacking the datacleaning.R file from simulationrun1/ or wait until I do it.

-Please note that the data analysis portion of this paper is currently being redone with run2 data.
+Run 2 does not yet contain a full codebook, as the second run included added reporting variables.
+They are fairly intuitive to infer if you consult the run 1 codebook. **Please note that there is a mismatch on low N, specifying Small World N = 120 and Scale Free N = 125.
+This should not affect your data analysis, but be aware when subsetting or specifying settings.